-The prevalence of missingness in simulation studies, and thus the extent of the problem in the methodological literature, is largely unclear.
-In their review of articles from \emph{Statistics in Medicine}, \citet{Morris2019} found that 14\% (12/85) of simulation studies reported convergence as a performance measure when applicable, while \citet{Siepe2024} found that 19\% (19/100) of reviewed articles from methodological journals in psychology reported convergence. \citet{Hinds2018} reviewed simulation studies on methods for longitudinal patient-reported outcome data and found that more than half of the surveyed studies did not mention non-convergence.
-However, beyond these studies, to our knowledge, there are no comprehensive data quantifying the prevalence of missingness in simulation studies or the approaches used to address it.
+The prevalence of missingness in simulation studies -- and the extent of the problem in the literature -- remains unclear.
+In their review of articles from \emph{Statistics in Medicine}, \citet{Morris2019} found that 14\% (12/85) of simulation studies reported convergence as a performance measure when applicable, similarly \citet{Siepe2024} found that 19\% (19/100) of reviewed articles from methodological journals in psychology reported convergence. \citet{Hinds2018} reviewed simulation studies on methods for longitudinal patient-reported outcome data and found that more than half of the surveyed studies did not mention non-convergence.
+However, beyond these studies, to our knowledge, no comprehensive quantification of missingness prevalence or handling strategies exists.

 This paper has two primary goals: First, we aim to systematically assess how the issue of missingness in simulation studies is currently reported and handled in the methodological research literature.
 Second, we aim to provide practical recommendations for methodological researchers on approaching missingness.
-To this end, we systematically reviewed research articles published in various methodological journals, the results of which we summarize in Section~\ref{sec:literature-review}.
-We then present a classification of the different types of missingness (Section~\ref{sec:classification}) and summarize approaches to dealing with them, along with their strengths and limitations (Section~\ref{sec:approaches}).
-Section~\ref{sec:case-studies} illustrates the influence of missingness on the results of simulation studies using a case study on methods for publication bias adjustment in meta-analysis.
-We then give practical recommendations to help researchers deal with missingness (Section~\ref{sec:recommendations}) followed by a discussion of our findings, limitations, and conclusions (Section~\ref{sec:discussion}).
+To this end, we systematically reviewed research articles published in various methodological journals, summarized in Section~\ref{sec:literature-review}.
+We then propose a classification of different types of missingness (Section~\ref{sec:classification}) and outline approaches to dealing with them, including their strengths and limitations (Section~\ref{sec:approaches}).
+In Section~\ref{sec:case-studies}, we use a case study on methods for publication bias adjustment in meta-analysis to illustrate how missingness can affect results and suggest ways of handling it.
+Finally, we provide practical recommendations (Section~\ref{sec:recommendations}) and conclude with a discussion of our findings, limitations, and implications (Section~\ref{sec:discussion}).